 Online Education Guidance Docs

-The College of the Canyons Distance Education Faculty Handbook provides an overview of the procedures, policies, and best practices for teaching Distance Education (DE) courses at College of the Canyons.
-Handbook developed by the Academic Senate and Online Education, May 2020
+The College of the Canyons Distance Education Faculty Handbook (revised January 2022) provides an overview of the procedures, policies, and best practices for teaching Distance Education (DE) courses at College of the Canyons.
+Handbook developed by the Academic Senate and Online Education in May 2020 and revised in January 2022.

 Recommendations for DE Synchronous Instruction